rbneiman/raymarching_final/submission_readme.txt

 The writeup for this project is located at "./graphics final report.pdf"

+I completed the UT course instructor survey for this class.

 The repository for this project is publicly hosted at https://github.com/rbneiman/raymarching_final